MidnightCoderUa/rsschool-cv/cv.md

 ***
 ### Summary
-Highly motivated Developer with experience coding websites, flexible within the working environment and able to adapt quickly and positively to challenging situations.
+Highly motivated Developer with experience of coding websites, flexible within the working environment and able to adapt quickly and positively to challenging situations.
 I am a quick learner and a good team member with a sharp eye for details.

 ***
 ### Skills